JPMorgan keeps up suspense over metal exchange sale

-LONDON, June 28 Top shareholder JPMorgan is reluctant to vote in favour of a 1.4-billion-pound offer for the London Metal Exchange (LME) from the Hong Kong stock exchange, sources familiar with the matter said, and the deal could fail if smaller members also hold out.
+LONDON Top shareholder JPMorgan (JPM.N) is reluctant to vote in favor of a 1.4-billion-pound offer for the London Metal Exchange (LME) from the Hong Kong stock exchange, sources familiar with the matter said, and the deal could fail if smaller members also hold out.

 Three separate sources associated with the deal said that the bank was keeping the metal exchange community guessing on its stance in the voting due by the end of July.
 None wished to be quoted by name.